Alam1n/Offence-Guard/README.md

 # Offence-Guard
 Offence guard is a machine learning project that is able to detect weather a statement is offensive or not.

 This repository contains the code and files for a binary text classification model designed to detect offensive and non-offensive language.

+Link to the dataset on kaggle: [Cyberbullying Dataset](https://www.kaggle.com/datasets/saurabhshahane/cyberbullying-dataset)

 ### Key Features